Hydrocodone/aspirin

-Hydrocodone/aspirin (INNs) is an oral combination drug formulation of the opioid analgesic hydrocodone and the nonsteroidal anti-inflammatory drug (NSAID) aspirin that is used in the treatment of chronic and acute pain.
+Hydrocodone/aspirin (INNs) is an oral combination drug formulation of the semi-synthetic opioid analgesic hydrocodone bitartrate and the salicylate nonsteroidal anti-inflammatory drug (NSAID) aspirin (acetylsalicylic acid) used in the treatment of pain.
+It is indicated for the management of moderate to moderately severe pain.
+The combination relies on multimodal analgesia, integrating the central antinociceptive properties of opioids with the peripheral anti-inflammatory and antiplatelet effects of salicylates to achieve synergistic pain relief.